Aluminum Can vs. Plastic Bottle: Which is Better for Environment?

 Environmental Impact of Aluminum Cans

-When examining the environmental impact of aluminum cans, we must delve into the various stages of their lifecycle, from production to use and disposal.
-Each stage is intricately linked to different aspects of the environment, whether it’s the utilization of natural resources, energy consumption, or waste management.
+If we’re looking at the environmental impact of aluminum cans, it’s crucial to examine the various phases of their lives from production to use and the disposal.
+Each stage is linked to different environmental factors, whether it’s the use of natural resources, or the use of energy or the handling of the waste.

 Production Stage

-Now moving on to the next topic of discussion: The byproducts during the usage stage of aluminum cans; although there are problems related to the production of aluminum cans, recycling becomes a solution post-consumption due to its diverse applications.
+Now we are moving on to the next topic that needs to be discussed: garbage products that are produced as a result of making use of aluminum cans.
+Although there are some issues with the production process of aluminum containers, recycling of the containers is a solution post-consumption due to its numerous applications.

 Usage Stage